pip-services/pip-services-docs/content/en/net/grpc/services/_index.md

 ### Classes

 #### [CommandableGrpcService](commandable_grpc_service)
-Abstract service that receives commands via GRPC protocol to operations automatically generated for commands defined in [ICommandable](../../commons/commands/icommandable).
+Abstract service that receives commands via the gRPC protocol to operations automatically generated for commands defined in [ICommandable](../../commons/commands/icommandable).
 Each command is exposed as an invoke method that receives a command name and parameters.